metayeti/mINI/README.md

 Keep in mind that `[]` will always create a new item if the item does not already exist!
 You can use `has()` to check if an item exists before performing further operations.
 Remember that `get()` will return a copy of data, so you should **not** be doing removes or updates to data with it!

 Usage of the `[]` operator shouldn't be a problem in most real-world cases where you're doing lookups on known keys and you may not care if empty keys or sections get created.
-However - if you have a situation where you do not want new items to be added to the strucutre, either use `get()` to retreive items, or if you don't want to be working with copies of data, use `has()` before using the `[]` operator if you want to be on the safe side.
+However - if you have a situation where you do not want new items to be added to the structure, either use `get()` to retreive items, or if you don't want to be working with copies of data, use `has()` before using the `[]` operator if you want to be on the safe side.

 Short example that demonstrates safe manipulation of data:
 ```C++